MicrosoftDocs/architecture-center/docs/guide/hpc/nanofluidx-content.md

 ## Why deploy nanoFluidX on Azure?

--   Modern and diverse compute options to align to your workload's needs
+-   Modern and diverse compute options to align with your workload's needs
 -   The flexibility of virtualization without the need to buy and maintain physical hardware